leahboger/Gaming_Webscraping_TopicModel/README.md

   -  Click [here](data/) for scraped data in csv format

-2) Apply aspect-based sentiment model [DeBERTa v3](https://huggingface.co/yangheng/deberta-v3-base-absa-v1.1) to comments. see code [here](aspect_based_sent.py)
+2) Apply aspect-based sentiment model [DeBERTa v3](https://huggingface.co/yangheng/deberta-v3-base-absa-v1.1) to comments.
+See code [here](aspect_based_sent.py)
+  - We combined and wrangled data.
+We also found synonyms for "console," such as "ps5," or "playstation" and changed them to be "console"
-  - we created 2 functions to implement this model: one where "console" was the aspect, one where "pc" was the aspect
+  - We created 2 functions to implement this model: one where "console" was the aspect, one where "pc" was the aspect
-      - example:
+      - example of "console" function:
         ```python
         # Load Aspect-Based Sentiment Analysis model
         from transformers import AutoTokenizer, AutoModelForSequenceClassification